FIAF/film-related-materials/docs/pr_materials.md

-Usually two dimensional printed or digital item published, marketed and distributed with the sole motive of the promotion of a film.
+Usually two dimensional printed or digital items published, marketed and distributed with the sole motive of the promotion of a film.
 3D items can be catalogued either as "PR-materials" (object type: "Merchendise") or as "Objects"  (object type: "Merchandise").

 Use this category for items issued by production or distribution companies.
 Commercially manufactured items (toys etc.) should normally be catalogued as "Objects".